qwertzlbry/bsscol/docs/index.md

 The following diagram contains all basic bss colors.
 They are stored in a vector with the corresponding names.
-Unlike to the bss\_colors table, these colors can therfore be called in functions by their names.
+Unlike to the bss\_colors table, these colors can therefore be called in functions by their names.
 When the package is loaded the vector can be called with the `basic_colors` command.
 However, the basic bss colors can also be found in the bigger above showed bss\_colors table, as it includes all colors.